 Student Success Stories

-Tom Meier '91
+Tom Meier CMU '91

-Julie Biesemeyer '91
+Julie Biesemeyer CMU '91

 While an undergraduate Julie completed internships with a member of the Missouri House of Representatives and a member of the United States Congress.
 She also clerked for a Judge of the Associate Circuit Court.
 After graduation she served as a legislative aide for United States Senator John Danforth (R-MO) and Congresswoman Jane Harmon (D-CA).
-Julie current works for Big Brothers and Sisters of Western Ill.
+Julie current works for Big Brothers and Sisters of Western Illinois.

-Tim Kerns '91
+Tim Kerns CMU '91

-Tim came to Central from St. Charles, Mo. as a varsity soccer recruit.
+Tim came to Central from St. Charles, Missouri as a varsity soccer recruit.
 As well as interscholastic sports, Tim excelled in the study of political science and became active in student government and Greek life on campus.
 As a senior Tim was elected vice president of the Student Government Association.
 After graduation Tim went on to law school at the University of Missouri-Kansas City.
-He is now serving as a judge in Weld County, Colo. where he is a partner in the firm of Coleman, Liu, Lyons and Collins.
+He is now serving as a judge in Weld County, Colorado where he is a partner in the firm of Coleman, Liu, Lyons and Collins.

-Greg Young '95
+Greg Young CMU '95

-Greg Young came to Central from Florissant, Mo.
+Greg Young came to Central from Florissant, Missouri.
 Greg was active in student government while at Central and during his senior year he served as president of the Student Government Association.
-As an undergraduate in political science Greg completed an internship in the office of the Speaker of the Missouri House of Representatives, spent a summer clerking for a Justice of the United States District Court and completed a second, summer internship as a legislative intern for one of Missouris United States senators.
+As an undergraduate in political science Greg completed an internship in the office of the Speaker of the Missouri House of Representatives, spent a summer clerking for a Justice of the United States District Court and completed a second, summer internship as a legislative intern for one of Missouri's United States senators.
 After graduation Greg earned a law degree from the University of Missouri-Columbia and worked for several years as a political consultant.
-He now practices law in Columbia, Mo.
+He now practices law in Columbia, Missouri.

-Jennifer Anthony '97
+Jennifer Anthony CMU '97

-Jennifer came to Central from Sikeston, Mo.
+Jennifer came to Central from Sikeston, Missouri.
 Jennifer was active in student government and Pi Gamma Mu, the Social Science Honor Society.
 She completed an internship with a member of the Missouri General Assembly and spent a summer in Washington interning in the office of Congressman Bill Emerson (R-MO).
 After graduation Jennifer was selected for The Leadership Academy in Washington, DC and became active in political campaign work.
-She became an analyst and producer with Americas Voice.
+She became an analyst and producer with America's Voice.